Graph Neural Networks for Virtual Sensing in Complex Systems: Addressing Heterogeneous Temporal Dynamics: Introduction

 However, current GNN approaches often fall short in handling the heterogeneous nature of real-world sensor data.
 These methods typically assume that all nodes in the graph represent sensors with similar signal characteristics, such as sampling rates and temporal dynamics.
 While some GNNs have been applied to heterogeneous sensor networks with different sensor types (e.g., temperature, humidity, pressure), these scenarios often still involve signals with relatively similar temporal characteristics~\cite{jin2023survey}.
 Moreover, existing GNNs struggle to account for the diverse impact of exogenous variables on different sensor modalities.
 The resulting shifts in signal magnitude or frequency can lead to inaccurate predictions, particularly under varying operating conditions.
 This limitation becomes pronounced when dealing with sensors that have different sensitivities to environmental factors or operational changes, as the GNNs may not be able to effectively model these variations.

 To overcome these limitations, we propose a novel Heterogeneous Temporal Graph Neural Network (HTGNN) framework, specifically designed for virtual sensing in complex industrial environments.
 By explicitly modeling signals with distinct temporal dynamics as separate node types, and incorporating operating condition context, our HTGNN can effectively fuse information from diverse sensor modalities and account for the varying influence of exogenous variables.
 This enables more accurate prediction of essential parameters for Prognostics and Health Management (PHM), overcoming the limitations of current data-driven virtual sensing methods.
 To the best of our knowledge, HTGNN presents the first design of such an architecture specifically designed to analyze such diverse sensor modalities and account for exogenous variables in virtual sensing.
-Specifically, this work makes the following significant contributions to data-driven virtual sensing for complex industrial systems: \begin{itemize}[itemsep=5pt,topsep=5pt,parsep=0pt,partopsep=0pt] \item \textbf{Heterogeneous interaction modeling}: HTGNN models both \textit{intra-modality} and \textit{inter-modality} interactions within heterogeneous sensor networks in distinct ways. \item \textbf{Operating condition-aware dynamics}: HTGNN captures unique temporal dynamics of each sensor modality under varying operating conditions, accounting for the influence of exogenous variables. \item \textbf{Novel datasets for load virtual sensing}: We introduce two publicly available datasets: a real-world bearing dataset and a simulated train-bridge-track interaction dataset. \item \textbf{Comprehensive ablation study}: We conducted a detailed ablation study to analyze the impact of each HTGNN component on overall model performance. \end{itemize}
+Specifically, this work makes the following significant contributions to data-driven virtual sensing for complex industrial systems: \begin{itemize}[itemsep=5pt,topsep=5pt,parsep=0pt,partopsep=0pt] \item \textbf{Heterogeneous interaction modeling}: HTGNN models both \textit{intra-modality} and \textit{inter-modality} interactions within heterogeneous sensor networks in distinct ways. \item \textbf{Operating condition-aware dynamics}: \revtext{We introduce new general purpose modules to} capture the unique temporal dynamics of each sensor modality under varying operating conditions, accounting for the influence of exogenous variables. \item \textbf{\revtext{First heterogeneous} datasets for load virtual sensing}: We \revtext{contribute} two \revtext{new}, publicly available datasets, \revtext{specifically designed to advance research in virtual sensing with multimodal sensor data and varying operating conditions, including}: a real-world \revtext{experimental} bearing dataset and a simulated train-bridge-track interaction dataset. \item \textbf{Comprehensive ablation study}: We conducted a detailed ablation study to analyze the impact of each HTGNN component on overall model performance. \end{itemize}

 The remainder of this paper is organized as follows.
 Sec.~\ref{sec:rw} reviews the related work.
 Sec.~\ref{sec:framework} formally defines the problem and presents the HTGNN framework.
 Sec.~\ref{sec:casestudies} describes the case studies, while Sec.~\ref{sec:exp_design} details the experimental setup and the baseline methods.
 Sec.~\ref{sec:result} presents and discusses the results, and Sec.~\ref{sec:conclusion} concludes the paper with a summary of contributions and future directions.